 “Juneteenth” also referred to as Freedom Day or Liberation Day is the longest running African American Holiday celebrating the emancipation of African Americans who had been enslaved in the United States.
 Through Lowcountry Juneteenth Week and Festival, we aim to magnify an often overlooked moment in African American history.
 Join us June 14th – June 20th as we empower, celebrate and educate thru Gullah History, arts and culture.

 Juneteenth Week will highlight black owned business with curated events throughout the city.
-The festival will include a family day of fun on Saturday June 19th at The Bend, a breathtaking waterfront venue located in beautiful North Charleston.
-The family affair will feature children’s activities, food trucks, vendors, performances, live concert, firework finale and more.
+The festival will include a family day of fun on Saturday June 19th in beautiful North Charleston.
+The family affair will feature children’s activities, food trucks, vendors, performances, live concert, and more.

 NOTE: This business directory is a complimentary service from LJW to the Lowcountry community.